 Benjamin Franklin is likely the most famous resident of Pennsylvania, moving there from Boston as a teenager.
 Pennsylvania is also well known for its many Amish folk, especially in the south-central parts of the state around Lancaster.
 (Pronounced "Lank-Ister."
 You'll immediately out yourself as an out-of-stater if you try to pronounce it "Laan-Caster")

 One area Pennsylvania stands out is the variety and high quality of its food.
-Philly cheese steaks and Primanti Bros. sandwiches in Pittsburgh simply must be tried if you are visiting.
+Philly cheese steaks and hoagies, and Primanti Bros. sandwiches in Pittsburgh, simply must be tried if you are visiting.
 Philadelphia also has its less well-known but still excellent roast pork sandwiches.
 The entire state is known for pretzels (the first hard pretzel factory in the country opened in Lititz, a south-cent town, while "B" shaped soft pretzels can be found almost everywhere except for Philadelphia.
 Philly's pretzels are properly shaped like a French braid, and almost required to be served with brown mustard).
 Old Forge, a small community 3.5 miles from Scranton, is well regarded statewide for its specific style of pizza (with slices and pies being referred to as "cuts" and "trays" respectively).
 A wide variety of traditionally German foods (known as "Pennsylvania Dutch") are also popular throughout the state.
 And that is without even mentioning the chocolate from Hershey (or Just Born, or Whitman's, or Gertrude Hawk...).
 On top of that, there's a bewildering array of companies making local potato chips; while Herr's, Utz, and Wise have an at least pan-Northeastern distribution, there are several brands that serve just a few counties in the middle of nowhere (e.g. Middleswarth, which serves the central and western parts of the Northern Tier).note

 Pennsylvania is also known for being home to many an independent Amusement Park, a tradition that dates back to the late 19th century when most of them were tiny "trolley parks".
 Some of these parks, like Knoebels and Waldameer, are relatively small family-owned establishments that offer free admission, charging fees only for their handful of world-class rides.
 Lakemont Park is home to "Leap-The-Dips", the oldest roller coaster still in operation (opened in 1902).
 Other once-small parks like Kennywood, Dorney Park (currently owned by Cedar Fair Entertainment), and especially Hersheypark (initially founded by the chocolate factory owner for his employees) have grown into massive tourist destinations.
 Oh, and there's also Sesame Place, a children's Theme Park for Sesame Street near Philly that's owned by SeaWorld.